richapandey118/Amazon-Review-Analysis/README.md

 ##  Acknowledgements

-This project was created as part of my Project in Data Science & Machine Learning.
+This project was created as part of OUR Project in Data Science.
-Special thanks to open-source libraries and the dataset contributors.
+Special thanks to open-source libraries, the dataset contributors and my IBM mentor Naresh Kumar Sir.